Hantian0116/bb/README.md

 ## todos

 - coerce it to the [github page site standard](https://docs.github.com/en/github/working-with-github-pages/about-github-pages) so that the site can be easily hosted on github.
-- cook up some configuration file to manage the directories.